DETAILED ACTION

 Gurses (US 20060052729 A1) (hereinafter – Gurses).

 Re.
-Claim 9: Hirata as modified by Sano teaches the invention according to claim 5.
+Claim 11: Hirata as modified by Kurdy and Sano teaches the invention according to claim 5.
 Hirata as modified by Sano does not teach the invention further comprising:

-a diagnostic information acquisition unit configured to acquire diagnostic information that is information to be acquired according to a result of the hardness information output by the output unit; and
+wherein the computer is further configured to execute the program to: acquire diagnostic information that is information to be acquired according to a result of the hardness information output; and

 Gurses teaches analogous art in the technology of systems which apply mechanical pressure to soft tissues after diagnosis (Abstract).